RepoDynamics/PyPackIT/docs/website_sphinx/source/contribute/collaborate/index.md

 dev-guide/index
 :::

+So, thank you for your support and involvement; we appreciate all your work! 🙏❤️

 ## Become a Collaborator
 * writing code; fixing bugs, improving performance and quality, and adding new features
 * adding examples and tutorials to the documentation